FilPassOps/FilPass/developer-helpers.md

 To change the chain to calibration or mainnet, you need to change the IS_DEV environment variable to true or false.
 True is for calibration and false is for mainnet.

 ## Database

-### Seeding the database with development data

-If you want to start the system with test data like users, programs, transfer requests, and others to test the application, you can seed the database with the following command:

- `npm run seed:dev`

-  The command create the following test users:

-  - General users

-    - user1@test.com to user149@test.com / password

-  - Users with specific roles (the email domain for specific users is defined on the config.js file)

-    - test-super / password

 ### Database Migrations